Lindsay Hansen Park: In the media

-Park blogs for Feminist Mormon Housewives (FMH) about women's issues inside and outside of The Church of Jesus Christ of Latter-day Saints.
-She is the main voice behind FMH's podcast, which has been recommended by New York Times religion reporter Laurie Goodstein.
+Park blogged for many years with Feminist Mormon Housewives (FMH) about women's issues inside and outside of The Church of Jesus Christ of Latter-day Saints.
+She was the main voice behind FMH's podcast, which has been recommended by New York Times religion reporter Laurie Goodstein.
 Her work and voice have been referenced in The Wall Street Journal, The Salt Lake Tribunes Trib Talk, Salt Lake City Weekly, The Guardian and Quartz.

 As the Executive Director of Sunstone, Park has been credited with expanding the Sunstone audience to be more diverse.
 The 2015 Sunstone Symposium was described as having "many contributors from the millennial generation, racially diverse communities, and non-Americans," along with "the sea of white, gray-haired presenters and participants" that have frequented Sunstone's events throughout its history.

-She worked as a consultant on the TV show Under the Banner of Heaven.
+She worked as a consultant on the TV show Under the Banner of Heaven and the Netflix limited series American Primeval.